 Know them inside and out, choose educational leadership strengths that are RELEVANT and most VITAL to success in the position you wish to secure.

 After you identify these strengths, be prepared to back up your core competencies with evidence, such as real stories or examples to prove you have that strength.

 Don’t forget to follow up after the interview to get the best job hunting results.

-As you know, preparing for your next education leadership job interview is critical to a receiving a job offer.
-Review 142 additional school administrator job interview questions.
+As you know, preparing for your next education leadership interview is critical to a receiving a job offer.
+Review 142 additional principal / assistant principal interview questions.

 Check out this exceptional resource: A+ Principal Interview Edge eBook.

 You can find our principal interview eBook here, along with our other education-related eBooks and resources to help you with your job search.

 We also have the A+ Teachers’ Interview Edge – 152 teacher job interview and answers.
 Instant download.